joliencremers/bpnreg/paper.md

 models).
 Both continuous and categorical predictors can be included.
 Sampling from the posterior is performed via an MCMC algorithm implemented in `c++` that allows for fast computation (see
-@Cremers2018-ta and @Cremers2021-mm for a description of the MCMC samplers).
+@Cremers2018-ta and @Cremers2021-mm for a description and assessment of the MCMC samplers).
 Posterior descriptives of all parameters, model fit statistics and Bayes factors for hypothesis tests for inequality constrained hypotheses are provided.